Hobart Bypass: Current alignment

-At present, traffic proceeding to/from the Southern Outlet must pass through the one-way couplet of Davey and Macquarie Streets for access to the Tasman and Brooker highways.
+At present, traffic proceeding to/from the Southern Outlet must pass through the one-way couplet of Davey and Macquarie streets for access to the Tasman and Brooker highways.
 This current alignment was implemented in 1987 to coincide with the completion of the Sheraton.
-It was originally intended that the couplet system would serve as a stop gap measure prior to the construction of a freeway in Hobart's Transportation study of 1965.
+It was originally intended that the couplet system would serve as a stop gap measure prior to the construction of a freeway in the Hobart Area Transportation Study of 1965.
 Prior to this, all traffic in Hobart was 2-way.

 Bypass proposals

 Northside Freeway

 The Northside Freeway was one of several traffic solutions proposed by US transportation and infrastructure consulting firm Wilbur Smith and Associates in their Hobart Area Transportation Study of 1965.
-The proposed link was to extend from Grosvenor Street, Sandy Bay and the Southern Outlet at Davey Street and following the Hobart Rivulet and bypassing the CBD and crossing the Brooker Highway between Melville and Brisbane Streets, passing through the Queens Domain and connecting to the Tasman Highway.
+The proposed link was to extend from Grosvenor Street, Sandy Bay and the Southern Outlet at Davey Street and following the Hobart Rivulet and bypassing the CBD and crossing the Brooker Highway between Melville and Brisbane streets, passing through the Queens Domain and connecting to the Tasman Highway.
 The freeway was designed to be a raised freeway to avoid the sharp topographical features associated with the Queens Domain.